ExoMol/MORBID/README.md

 # MORBID
- Calculation of rovibrational energies for a triatomic molcule in an isolated electronic state
+ Calculation of rovibrational energies for a triatomic molecule in an isolated electronic state

 Explanations: